-NAME OF CI MODEL OR FRAMEWORK
+NAME OF CLMODEL OR FRAMEWORK

-How does this model match your own thinking about continuous improvement?
-How can inter engaged in thi How could this model apply to all levels and departments across the organization?
-How can this r
+How does this model match your own thinking about continuous mprovement?
+How can internal stakeholders be engaged in this model?
+How can external stakeholders be engaged in this model? low could this model apply to all evels and departments across the rganization?
+How can this model be improved?
+How does this model compare your organizations model of improvement?